 Running Grist on your own computer is pretty easy.
 Hosting it to share with others requires a few more steps, such as hooking up an authentication method, wrangling certificates, and configuring a reverse proxy.
 I wanted to show one complete recipe for doing so.

-service to get a certificate for your domain. - Runs Grist behind a reverse proxy called traefik.
+Uses the letsencrypt service to get a certificate for your domain.

 version: '3'